ethereum/remix-ide/docs/static_analysis.md

 ![](images/a-ssa-activate.png)

-This plugin loads when you click on `Solidity` in the featured plugins section of the home tab of Remix IDE.
+This plugin can also be load when you click on `Solidity` in the featured plugins section of the home tab of Remix IDE.
+This button loads the following plugins: Solidity Compiler, Soldity Unit Testing, and Static Analyzers.

 It uses 3 analysis tools:
 - Remix Analysis: runs a basic analysis